pkulchenko/fullmoon/README.md

 In this example, the first route can generate three outcomes:

 - if the route is not matched, then other (later set) routes are checked
-- if the route is matched, but the condition (`method` check) is not matched, then 405 status is returned
+- if the route is matched, but the condition (the `method` check) is not matched, then 405 status is returned
 - if the route is matched and the action handler is executed, it either retrieves the user and returns `false`, which continues processing